mrhota/rust/src/doc/guide.md

 # Comments

-Now that we have some functions, it's a good idea to learn about comments.
 Comments are notes that you leave to other programmers to help explain things about your code.
 The compiler mostly ignores them.